 Rate of interest on your PPF account

 The rate of interest on a PPF account is fixed on an annual basis.
 It changes with every passing year.
-The current rate of interest (effective 1st April 2018) is 7.6%.
+The current rate of interest for the January to March quarter is 8%.

 The interest on your PPF account is calculated on the minimum balance in your account between the 5th and the last day of every month.
 Also, the interest is compounded annually and credited on the 31st of March every year.